How to Retry Failed Python HTTP Requests

 send_get_request('https://dashboard.iproyal.com/login', 5)

-Since we’ll be using sleep to create a delay, we have to import the time library, which is done right after the Python requests library, although the ordering doesn’t matter.
+Since we'll be using sleep to create a delay, we must import the time library, which is done immediately after importing the Python requests library, although the ordering doesn't matter.

-In our function, we now include a “retry” argument, which will be used to state how many times we’ll retry the failed requests.
+In our function, we now include a retry argument, which specifies the number of times we'll retry failed requests.

-Additionally, a for loop is included, which takes the retry number and uses it as a range.
-An “if” statement is included to verify if 200 or 404 is received.
+Additionally, a for loop is included, which uses the retry number as a range.
+An if statement is included to verify whether a 200 or 404 response is received.
 If neither, then the function sleeps for 5 seconds and repeats the process.

 Retry Failed Requests With HTTPAdapter

-We’ll have to import a little more than Python requests for the second strategy.
+We'll have to import more than Python requests for the second strategy.
+Here is the code snippet:

 import requests